-PUENTE is committed to providing a learning environment that is free from harassment or bullying of any kind.
+PUENTE is committed to providing a learning environment that is free from discrimination, harassment, intimidation, and bullying.

 Harassment occurs when an individual is subjected to treatment or a school environment that is intimidating because of the individual's race, color, national origin, physical disability, or sex.
 Harassment can occur any time during school hours or during school related activities.
 Harassment of any student by another student, employee, or teacher is prohibited.
 The school will treat allegations of harassment seriously and will review and investigate such allegations in a prompt, confidential and thorough manner.